vinixnan/vinixnan/README.md

 ### More about me...

-- 🔭 I’m currently working on my PhD thesis 📚 named as Multi-Agent Hyper-Heuristics (MOABHH repository) 💻.
+- 🔭 My PhD thesis 📚 named as Multi-Agent Hyper-Heuristics (MOABHH repository) 💻.
 - 🌱 Always learning AI stuff 🧠, in special Evolutionary computation 🧬 and machine learning.
 - 🤝 I’m looking to collaborate on any Open Source Project involving Multi-Objective Optimization.
 - 💻 Coding in Java/Python Every day.